fatimatieh/lebaneats/README.md

  ###Contributors : **Fatima Atieh** / **Ghiwa Ayash**

 ## 📄 License
-This project is developed for educational purposes under the Web Programming & Technologies course.
+This project is developed for educational purpos